denmarkjayordonio-bit/CCM101-dmORDONIO/Laboratory-03-Multi-Cloud-Explorer/client-recommendations.md

 # Cloud Platform Recommendation Challenge

-CloudNova Technologies has four different clients with different needs.
-Each client needs a cloud platform that fits their budget, existing technology, and business goals.
+CloudNova Technologies has four clients, and each one has different needs.
+Because of this, I chose a cloud platform for each client based on their budget, current technology, and business goals.

 ## Client A – Startup Company

-### Recommended Platform: Amazon Web Services (AWS)

-I would recommend AWS for this startup because it has many services that can be used even when the company is still small.
-The company can start with the resources it needs and increase them as more people begin using the mobile application.
-AWS also gives the startup many options for building and managing its application without having to buy expensive physical servers.
-This makes it a good choice for a company that expects to grow in the future.
+For Client A, I would choose AWS because it offers many services that are useful for startups.
+The company can begin with basic cloud resources and add more as its mobile application gains users.
+Using AWS also means that the startup does not need to spend a lot of money on physical servers.
+Since the company plans to grow, AWS can easily adjust to its changing needs.

-### Services the Client Could Use
+### Services to Use

-- **Amazon EC2**
-- **Amazon S3**
-- **Amazon RDS**
+Amazon EC2 – for running the mobile application's backend and other workloads.
+Amazon S3 – for storing files, images, and other application data.
+Amazon RDS – for managing the application's relational database.

 ---

 ## Client B – University

-### Recommended Platform: Microsoft Azure

-I would recommend Microsoft Azure because the university is already using Windows Server, Microsoft 365, and Active Directory.
-Azure works well with Microsoft's existing products, so moving some of the university's services to the cloud can be easier.
-The university can also continue using Microsoft-based technologies while adding cloud services when needed.
-This makes Azure a practical choice for the university's existing environment.
+For the university, I would recommend Microsoft Azure because it already uses Microsoft technologies such as Windows Server, Microsoft 365, and Active Directory.
+Since Azure is also a Microsoft product, it can work well with the university's existing systems.
+This can make it easier to move some services to the cloud without completely changing the technology they are already familiar with.

-### Services the Client Could Use
+### Services to Use

-- **Azure Virtual Machines**
-- **Microsoft Entra ID**
-- **Azure SQL Database**
+Azure Virtual Machines – for running Windows-based applications and servers.
+Microsoft Entra ID – for managing student, faculty, and staff accounts and access.
+Azure SQL Database – for storing and managing university-related data.

 ---

 ## Client C – AI Research Company

-### Recommended Platform: Google Cloud Platform (GCP)

-I would recommend Google Cloud because the company focuses on Artificial Intelligence and Machine Learning.
-Google Cloud has services designed for developing and training AI models, as well as computing resources that can handle demanding workloads.
-The company can also use GPUs when it needs more processing power for its research.
-Because of these features, GCP would be a good fit for an AI research company.
+For Client C, I would choose Google Cloud because the company is mainly focused on Artificial Intelligence and Machine Learning.
+GCP provides tools and computing resources that can support AI research and model development.
+The company can also use powerful processors such as GPUs when it needs more computing power.
+Because of these features, GCP is a suitable platform for this type of company.

-### Services the Client Could Use
+### Services to Use

-- **Compute Engine** – for running high-performance computing workloads.
+Compute Engine – for running applications and high-performance computing workloads.
-- **Vertex AI** – for developing, training, and deploying machine learning models.
+Vertex AI – for creating, training, testing, and deploying machine learning models.
-- **Google Kubernetes Engine (GKE)** – for running containerized AI applications.
+Google Kubernetes Engine (GKE) – for managing containerized AI applications.

 ---

 ## Client D – Global E-Commerce Company

-### Recommended Platform: Amazon Web Services (AWS)

-I would recommend AWS because the company has customers from different parts of the world and needs its online store to remain available.
-AWS has a global infrastructure that can help the company serve customers in different locations.
-It also has services that can automatically adjust resources when the number of customers increases or decreases.
-This can help the e-commerce website handle busy periods while maintaining good performance.
+For Client D, I would recommend AWS because the company serves customers from different parts of the world.
+The online store needs to stay available even when there are many customers accessing it at the same time.
+AWS has a large global infrastructure and services that can help distribute traffic and automatically increase resources when needed.
+This can help the company maintain good website performance during busy periods such as sales and promotions.

-### Services the Client Could Use
+### Services to Use

-- **Amazon EC2**
-- **Elastic Load Balancing**
-- **Amazon EC2 Auto Scaling**
+Amazon EC2 – for hosting the e-commerce website and applications.
+Elastic Load Balancing – for distributing customer traffic across multiple servers.
+Amazon EC2 Auto Scaling – for automatically adding or removing computing resources depending on the website's traffic.